Vembadithalam: Overview

-This village has one government primary school, a government higher secondary school and a government hospital with decent space and buildings.
-The schools and Hospital are very good in facilities when compared to surrounding villages.
-It has very small public library and had very good movie hall but it was closed few years ago because of some financial reason.
+Vembadithalam has a government primary school (classes 1 to 5), a government higher secondary school, and a government hospital.
+The schools and hospital occupy relatively large sites and are better equipped than comparable facilities in neighbouring villages.
+The village also has a small public library.
+A cinema hall operated in the village until its closure, reportedly for financial reasons.

-Now the Vembadithalam Primary School (Elementary School, from 1st Standard Class to 5th Class) infrastructure is in pathetic picture of neglect and utter lack of basic facilities by officials and the big people of Vembadithalam.
-Please visit the school to understand the situation.
-This shows the domination of matriculation and private schools.
-The little students here are from underprivileged category.
-A personal visit to the school shown that these students are very brilliant and willing to learn and excel in their studies.
-The Primary School seriously needs help from all the ends like old students of the school, businessmen, officials etc.

-While Higher Secondary School getting financial help from all the ends like few engineering colleges, polytechnic and businessmen for their personal benefit but Vembadithalam Primary School(Elementary School) does not get any help.
+The primary school serves students largely from economically disadvantaged backgrounds.
+Its buildings and facilities have received less investment than those of the higher secondary school, which has attracted funding from local businesses and nearby engineering and polytechnic institutions.
+Enrolment at the primary school has also been affected by the growth of private and matriculation-stream schools in the area.

 Culture

 Textile is most important business.
 Mostly Devanga Chettiar community people reside here doing the textile business or they inspired other community people to follow the textile business.
 On every week of Tuesday weaver gets weekly wages and they will do their purchases in nearby weekly market.
 Sri Ramalinga Sowdeswari Amman, Marriamman and Kaliamman temple, Subramanya swamy temple and Perumal Kovil (temple) and Kasi Vishwanatha temple are major temples.Sri Ramalinga Sowdeswari Amman, Marriamman (most famous) and Kaliamman festivals are celebrated every year without fail.
 Whole village get the new color on those festival days.
 Sowdeswari Amman festival is celebrated in the month of January (Tamil month of Thai).
 The people belong to Kannada Devanga Chettiar family celebrate this Sowdeswari Amman festival and it is a three to four-day festival featuring Knife dance (Kathi Dance and Veramutti), Sakthi, Jyothi, etc. During this festival famous Veramutti vesam and it devotional steps are fantastic experience to see.

 Mr. Shanmugaraj from Vembadithalam about 41 years doing this veramutti vesam as devotional service to God famous known in this area.
 Steps followed in this Veramutti having big devanga history.
 Entertainment includes an orchestra (both classical and western) and drama, etc. Marriamman and Kaliamman festivals are celebrated annually in the Tamil month of 'Panguni'.
 It is also a two to three-day festival, there will be activities like Thee Gundam (walking on fire), pongal (making sweet food for Amman) and vandi vedikkai (show of decorated vehicles or bullock carts with some themes) in the evening of last day.